Syed Sajjad Hussain: Career

 Hussain debuted his teaching career at Calcutta Islamic College in 1944.
 In September 1947, Hussain was transferred to Sylhet's M.C.
-College where he spend a year teaching.
+College where he spent a year teaching.
 He was a professor at Department of English of the University of Dhaka during 1948–1969.
 He was then appointed the Vice-Chancellor of the University of Rajshahi in 1969, a post he held until being appointed Vice-Chancellor of Dhaka University in July 1971.

 Hussain worked as a professor of English at Umm al-Qura University in Makkah, Saudi Arabia during 1975–1985.
-He moved back to Bangladesh in the late 1980s, where in retirement wrote for English and Bengali newspapers in Dhaka, reviewed books for the Muslim World Book Review published from Leicester, and published many of his books (including in collaboration with Dr Matiur Rahman), and lived in Dhaka until his death in January 1995, while he was writing a biography of the Prophet Muhammad.
+He moved back to Bangladesh in the late 1980s, where in retirement wrote for English and Bengali newspapers in Dhaka, reviewed books for the Muslim World Book Review published from Leicester, and published many of his books (including in collaboration with Dr Matiur Rahman), and lived in Dhaka until his death in January 1995, while he was writing a biography of the Islamic prophet Muhammad.

 Hussain travelled across the world during his career.
 In 1954 he visited Burma as part of a student delegation.
 In 1954, he attended a PEN conference in Holland and a year later organised a PEN conference in Dhaka.
 In 1956, he visited the USA on a leadership grant.
 In 1962, he visited India as a member of the Pakistan Delegation to the Commonwealth Educational Conference.
 He was a member of a Pakistani delegation to the October Day Celebrations in China.
 In 1970, he visited Japan to attend a conference on Religion.
 He visited Iran twice, firstly in 1970 as leader of the RCD team and in 1971 to attend the 2500 anniversary of monarchy Iran celebrations.
 He visited Poland in 1971 as a delegate to the Professors of English conference in Pozniak.
 In 1977, Hussain participated in the conference on education in Makkah, Saudi Arabia.

 Hussain was one of the founding members of the Asiatic Society of Pakistan, in which he served a term as its secretary.